 A. The Project MUST

-• Have a direct tie to your major or minor or to your thesis
+- Have a direct tie to your major or minor (freshmen and sophomores) or to your thesis (juniors), and

-• Occur during the summer, for eight (8) weeks or longer, and be your primary summer activity
+- Occur during the summer (within or outside the United States), for 8 weeks or longer, and be your primary summer activity

 B. The Project MAY

-• Enhance or expand your independent research already in progress, if the summer research is undertaken outside of NC State
+- Enhance or expand your independent research already in progress, if the summer research is undertaken outside of NC State; and/or

 C. The Grant WILL NOT FUND

-• Participation in experiences organized by someone else (e.g., REU, missions, service organization)
+- Participation in experiences organized by others (e.g., REU, missions, service organization), or

 Contact Dr. Tiffany Kershner and Ms. Alsace Gallop to discuss your proposal and receive feedback.